 What is it?

-Sick building syndrome (SBS) describes a range of symptoms thought to be linked to spending time in a particular building, often an office environment, but with no specific cause being detectable.
+Sick building syndrome (SBS) describes a range of symptoms thought to be linked to spending time in a particular building, often an office environment.
+With no specific cause being detectable.
 The most common symptoms include headache, nausea, respiratory problems, skin irritation and fatigue.
 Symptoms can occur on their own or simultaneously and can vary day to day.

 Why does it happen?

-Researchers have attempted to identify the cause of SBS since the 1970s, and while no single cause has yet been pinpointed, health experts believe a combination of factors can contribute to the illness.
+Researchers have attempted to identify the cause of SBS since the 1970s, and no single cause has yet been pinpointed.
+Health experts believe a combination of factors can contribute to the illness.

 Poor air quality and a lack of ventilation have most frequently been linked to SBS, particularly in new or remodelled buildings.

 Many modern office blocks have not been designed to effectively circulate air.
 This can lead to the build-up of airborne toxins and contaminants in the atmosphere and increase the spread of germs.
 The air inside a commercial building can sometimes be up to 100 times more polluted than the air outside.